 Add Spices and Olive Oil

-The peppers are now ready to be preserved in olive oil.
-To add some additional flavor, you can season the peppers with oregano, salt, pepper and garlic.
+The peppers are now ready to be stored in olive oil.
+To add some additional flavor, you can season the peppers with oregano, salt, pepper, garlic powder or other dried spices.
 However, this is not required to preserve jalapenos in olive oil.
 You can simply use just the peppers.

 Once you have seasoned the peppers, place the slices into a clean, glass jar.
 Add enough olive oil to fully submerge the peppers, stirring to allow any trapped air to release.